pmlmodelling/pylag/doc/source/install/installation.rst

     $ source /opt/miniconda/miniconda3/bin/activate
     $ conda config --append channels conda-forge
     $ conda config --append channels geo-down-under
-    $ conda config --append channels JimClark
     $ conda install conda-build conda-verify

-The only new step here is the installation of conda-build and conda-verify.
+The new step here is the installation of conda-build and conda-verify.
+Note we don't add the JimClark channel in order to avoid conda installing pylag from Anaconda cloud.
 Next, create a new environment as above:

 .. code-block:: bash